YLchen22/YLchen22.github.io/_pages/about.md

 Research Interests
 ------
 I am excited about exploring new mathematical methods and tools for specific, challenging problems.
 As a growing researcher, I am open (but not limited) to these interconnected topics:
-* Data-driven Discovery
+* Data-driven Discovery & Decision
-* Data-enhanced Decision
+* Statistical Learning
+* Interpretable or Physics-informed Machine Learning
 * Signal Processing
-* Machine Learning Interpretability
-* Physics-informed or Uncertainty-aware Machine Learning

-And techniques:
-* Kernel Methods
-* Dimensionality Reduction
 * System Dynamics and Control
-* Statistical Learning
+* etc...
-* CV and Generative Models

 Education
 ------